 Does my parent/guardian count me in their household for the Census?

 It depends on where you reside for the majority of the year:

 - If you sleep at your parent/guardian residence most of the year, they should count you as part of the household.

-- If you sleep in an on-campus residence hall or an off-campus residence most of the year, then your parent/guardian should not count you in the household.
+- If you sleep in an University-managed residence hall or an off-campus residence most of the year, then your parent/guardian should not count you in the household.

 I’m not from the United States.
 Do I fill out the 2020 Census?

 Yes.
 International students and persons who are non-resident of the United States should complete the 2020 Census.
 Fact Sheet for Immigrant and Foreign-Born Residents (PDF)

 Your responses are used to redraw legislative districts and determine the number of seats your state has in the U.S. House of Representatives.
 Your responses inform where over $675 billion is distributed each year to communities nationwide for clinics, schools, roads, and more.
 Census data gives community leaders vital information to make decisions about building community centers, opening businesses, and planning for the future.
 Handout for College Students (PDF)

 Will my information be kept safe?